uozuAho/where-is-moon/readme.md

 # Where is the Moon?

+Little Unity learning project.

-Realistically simulate the Moon's position relative to Earth, so that you can tell where the moon is now, and where it's going to be in the future.
+Goal: Realistically simulate the Moon's position relative to Earth, so that you can tell where the moon is now, and where it's going to be in the future.

 # setup
 - install unity